Medicare (Australia): Exclusions

 Asylum seekers in Australia who have applied for a protection visa and whose bridging visa had expired have no access to services like Medicare, and no Centrelink payments or other social services, and are not allowed to work.
 It was estimated in July 2022 that there were around 2000 people in this situation.

-Australian prisoners, including children in juvenile detention, have never had access to Medicare.
-Prisoners within correction facilities are able to access no-cost health services which are paid for by the respective state or territory health department.
-The level of care available, however, is far below the level given to people with Medicare, and many health services and medications are not available in prison at all as it is considered too expensive to pay for them without Medicare rebates.
+Prisoners, including children in juvenile detention, are not eligible for Medicare while imprisoned.
+Incarcerated patients are instead entitled to health services, which are funded and/or provided by the state or territory corrections or health department.
+The level of care available, however, is far below the level given to people with Medicare, and many health services and medications are inaccessible to incarcerated patients as they are considered too expensive to pay for them without Medicare funding.